Physics 499x: Independent Research (Senior Thesis)

 Time is of the essence in giving a talk.
 You want to be certain to convey your main message before your talk is over.
 Rehearsal is the key!
-It will tell you how many slides can be put into your talk, and will give you confidence about what you want to say.
-A good ballpark figure is 10-14 slides for a 20 minute talk.
+It will tell you how many slides can be put into your talk and will give you confidence about what you want to say.
+A good ballpark figure is 10-14 slides for a 20-minute talk.

 Required elements.
 Your first slide should be a title slide, which contains the title of your talk, your name, your advisor’s and collaborator’s names, and the date.
 The second slide is an outline slide.
 One way to get a message across is to do what is done in the army.
-First you tell them what you are going to tell them, then you tell them, then you tell them what you told them.
-An outline slide gives an overview of your talk, and lets your audience know what you will cover.
+First, you tell them what you are going to tell them, then you tell them, then you tell them what you told them.
+An outline slide gives an overview of your talk and lets your audience know what you will cover.
 The body of the talks is next.
 Your talk will end with a conclusion slide.
 What did you accomplish with your research?
 What are the open directions for future work?

 A note on style.
 Much of the information conveyed during your talk will be from the figures.
 Experimentalists should include clear schematic diagrams of their apparatus, which explain how different parts of the apparatus work.

 Do not put many equations in your talk!
 Your audience will not be able to understand anything but the most simple equations.
-There is no point to showing a complicated mess of equations.
+There is no point in showing a complicated mess of equations.
 It may be that your research did require a complicated mess of equations, but they belong in an appendix to your thesis, not here.

 USE LARGE FONTS.
 There are two reasons for this.
 One it will make your slides easily readable by anyone in the audience.
 Second, it will limit you as to how much you can include in any one slide.